Watch Your Step While Shopping This Winter

-The legal team at Lependorf & Silverstein, P.C. has been successfully representing New Jersey slip and fall victims for years.
+The New Jersey slip and fall injury lawyers at Lependorf & Silverstein, P.C. have been successfully representing fall victims for years.
 We can put our knowledge and resources to work trying to get you a settlement that is worthy of the losses you have suffered.
 Call us today at (609) 240-0040 to schedule a free consultation.

 Call Our Office At (609) 240-0040 Today for Help